 There are important precautions to consider before you begin taking Concerta.
 These are discussed in detail below.

-Boxed warning: Drug dependence
+Boxed warning: Risk of drug dependence

 Concerta has a